-9.3.6.4.1 The CAISO shall evaluate whether the requested Maintenance Outage or change to an Approved Maintenance Outage is likely to have a detrimental effect on the efficient use and reliable operation of the CAISO Controlled Grid or the facilities of a Connected Entity.
+9.3.6.5.1 The CAISO shall evaluate whether the requested Maintenance Outage or change to an Approved Maintenance Outage is likely to have a detrimental effect on the efficient use and reliable operation of the CAISO Controlled Grid or the facilities of a Connected Entity.
 The CAISO may request additional information or seek clarification from Participating Generators or Participating TOs of the information submitted in relation to a planned Generating Unit and System Unit Outage or a transmission Maintenance Outage.
 This information may be used to assist the CAISO in prioritizing conflicting requests for Outages.

-9.3.6.5 CAISO Analysis of Generating Unit Outage Plans
+9.3.6.6 [NOT USED]

-9.3.6.5.1 [NOT USED]
+9.3.6.6.1 [NOT USED]